-- 5.1 The town is well served by education facilities.
+5.1 The town is well served by education facilities.
 The Local Education Authority is responsible for infant, junior and secondary schools spanning ages 4-19.
+In addition there is nursery and pre-school provision by the private sector and a nationally recognised independent school providing from nursery to age 16.

+5.2.
+The table below shows school place need and capacity as modelled by the Local Education Authority, demonstrating that current capacity will be under-utilised by 2023-24.

+School Capacity Number on roll Jan 2019 Prediction 2019-2020 Prediction 2023-2024 Predicted under- utilisation Bakewell Infants 90 63 63 46 ot 499/ of Bakewell Methodist Junior 150 89 84 70 at 48% of capacity Lady Manners 1479 1309 1315 1249 at 84% of capacity

+Source: Derbyshire County Council

-In addition there is nursery and pre-school provision by the private sector and a nationally recognised independent school providing from nursery to age 16. - 5.2 Modelling of capacity by the Local Education Authority using historical data from 2002, school census data from 2014 and 2015, and population data from the health authority has been used to project need to 2025 (Information provided by Derbyshire County Council). - 5.3 This indicates that the current capacity could be under-utilised during that period as follows: - Infant at 58% of capacity - Junior at 50% of capacity - Primary (combined infant and junior) at 53% of capacity - Secondary at 53% of capacity - 5.4 Residential development for families, that may help to address this issue, is supported by the Neighbourhood Plan via polices DB1, H1 and H2.
+5.4 Residential development for families, that may help to address this issue, is supported by the Neighbourhood Plan via polices DB1, H1 and H2.

-Bakewell C of E Infant School
+Bakewell C of E Infant School (PDNPA)